rexlbias/rexlbias.github.io/README.md

 ## Professional Summary

-Leveraging a robust foundation in cybersecurity from the University of Nevada-Las Vegas; obtained CompTIA Security+, SC-900, Linux Security Essentials, and CCNA certifications.
-Hands-on experience and training in cyber defense, network security, and incident management equip for significant contributions to any future role.
-Previous experience in organizational management and team leadership complements my technical skills, making me a well-rounded candidate for safeguarding digital assets and infrastructure opportunities.
+With a solid cybersecurity education from the University of Nevada-Las Vegas and a suite of industry-recognized certifications, including CompTIA Security+, SC-900, and CCNA, I am well-prepared to tackle complex security challenges.
+My hands-on experience in cyber defense, network security, and incident management positions me as a valuable asset for any organization.
+My background in organizational management and team leadership further enhances my technical expertise, making me an ideal candidate for roles focused on protecting digital assets and infrastructure.
+Currently, I am expanding my skill set with certifications like Data+, Linux Web Essentials, and Server +.
+My proficiency spans various operating systems and networking technologies, ensuring adaptability in diverse environments.
+Additionally, my programming skills in languages such as Python and SQL, coupled with my familiarity with tools like Wireshark and Nessus, equip me to contribute effectively to cybersecurity initiatives.

 ### Education